-Americans unsurprisingly love their pets.
-In fact, 68 percent of U.S. households have at least one pet, according to the latest National Pet Owners Survey.
-But whether a pet is treated like a child or spoiled like a grandchild, pets are often an important part of the family.
+In most cases, pets are often considered to be part of the family, almost like children.
 That’s why the question of who gets “custody” of the family pet may become hotly contested in a divorce.

 While the term “custody” is associated with children in a divorce, family pets are not treated like children under the law.
 If you are attached to your pet, brace yourself for the legal reality.